lightning/bolts/03-transactions.md

     <revocation_sig> <revocationpubkey>

 The sending node can use the HTLC-timeout transaction to timeout the HTLC once the HTLC is expired, as shown below.
 This is the only way that the local node can timeout the HTLC, and this branch requires `<remotehtlcsig>`, which ensures that the local node cannot prematurely timeout the HTLC since the HTLC-timeout transaction has `cltv_expiry` as its specified `locktime`.
 The local node must also wait `to_self_delay` before accessing these funds, allowing for the remote node to claim these funds if the transaction has been revoked.

+### Leasee Offered HTLC Outputs (`option_will_fund`)

+If a `lease` applies to the channel, the leasee's `to_remote` clause of a commitment transaction now spends to a second transaction, termed the lease-timeout transaction.
+The funds are sent into this second stage transaction, identical to how the lessor's funds are in an offered HTLC output.
+This ensures the `lessor`'s funds are not accessible until `lease_end`.

+    # To remote node with revocation key
+    OP_DUP OP_HASH160 <RIPEMD160(SHA256(revocationpubkey))> OP_EQUAL
+    OP_IF
+        OP_CHECKSIG
+    OP_ELSE
+        <remote_htlcpubkey> OP_SWAP OP_SIZE 32 OP_EQUAL
+        OP_NOTIF
+            # To local node via HTLC-timeout transaction (timelocked).
+            OP_DROP 2 OP_SWAP <local_htlcpubkey> 2 OP_CHECKMULTISIG
+        OP_ELSE
+            # To remote node via lease-locked success transaction (timelocked).
+            OP_HASH160 <RIPEMD160(payment_hash)> OP_EQUALVERIFY
+            2 OP_SWAP <local_htlcpubkey> 2 OP_CHECKMULTISIG
+            OP_CHECKSIG
+        OP_ENDIF
+	# NOTE: if `option_anchors` applies, the following line is included
+        1 OP_CHECKSEQUENCEVERIFY OP_DROP
+    OP_ENDIF

+Note that if `option_anchors` applies, the nSequence field of the spending input must be `1`.

+To redeem the remote funds, the lease-locked transaction is used as detailed below.
+This is the only way that the remote node can spend funds, since this branch requires `<localhtlcsig>`, which ensures that the remote node must wait until `lease_end` before accessing these funds.
+The remote node cannot access their channel funds until the lease has ended.

 #### Received HTLC Outputs